 Fact: The good news is that you can still donate!
 Whether it is your first, second, or booster shot, there is no deferral period for COVID-19 vaccines.
 While other vaccines may come with a deferral period, the COVID-19 vaccines do not.
 That being said, give yourself a day or two to ensure that you are feeling well and not experiencing any side effects from the vaccine before making a blood donation.

-Myth: Blood is only needed when there’s a natural disaster
+Myth: Blood is only needed when there’s a natural disaster.

-Myth: There aren’t many people eligible to donate
+Myth: There aren’t many people eligible to donate.

-Myth: You can’t donate if you have a health condition
+Myth: You can’t donate if you have a health condition.

 Fact: You may think that certain health conditions, like diabetes or high blood pressure, will restrict you from donating blood.
 In reality, if you have a chronic condition, eligibility depends on how you’re managing it the day you decide to donate.
 If you have diabetes but your blood sugar is under control and you’re feeling well, you will still be able to donate.
 If you want to donate but have concerns about a medical condition, check with your doctor first.

 Fact: The average donation process takes less time than a dentist appointment, about 45 minutes to an hour.
-The blood donation itself usually only takes 5 to 10 minutes to complete.
+The blood donation itself usually only takes five to 10 minutes to complete.
 If you’re worried about being short on time when coming in to donate, you can schedule an appointment beforehand.
-In order to make the recovery process easier, it’s a good idea to stay hydrated the day of donation and eat at least 2 hours before going to your appointment.
+In order to make the recovery process easier, it’s a good idea to stay hydrated the day of donation and eat at least two hours before going to your appointment.